Avik-Das-567/Christmas-Movie-Picker-PowerBI/README.md

 ---

 ### Project Goals
-This project was created to:
+I built this project to:
 - Practice **core Power BI skills** in an end-to-end scenario
 - Learn **data cleaning** and **transformation** using Power Query
 - Build **interactive dashboards** with slicers and visuals